GCX-HCI/grandcentrix-LogALot-TransformAPI-sample/README.md

 You get an instance of `TransformInvocation` which offers everything you need for your actual transform.

-Besides a context (e.g. the variant, a logger etc.) you get the inputs to your transform and an output provider you need to use to know where to put your transformed files.
+Besides a context (the variant, a LoggingManager etc.) you get the inputs to your transform and an output provider you need to use to know where to put your transformed files.

 It's worth to note that you might not only get class files but for some scopes you will likely get JARs - if you want to modify them you have to take that into account.